ZachDorm/ZachDorm.github.io/README.md

 ```
 ### Forest Inventory and Analysis (FIA)
-I currently work part-time with Dr. Nicholas Nagle on USFS FIA research looking into new ways for small area estimation as it relates to the goals of the Southern Research Station.
+I currently work part-time with Dr. Nicholas Nagle (UTK) on USFS FIA research looking into new ways for small area estimation in accordance with the goals of the Southern Research Station.

 ```R
 library("rFIA")